Jacalz/rymdport/README.md

 As a wormhole is a kind of gateway through space, it became the new name after "wormhole-gui".

 ## License
-- Rymdport is licensed under `GNU GENERAL PUBLIC LICENSE Version 3`.
+- Rymdport is licensed under `GNU GENERAL PUBLIC LICENSE Version 3` and will forever continue to be open source.